 Year Four: Setting the Stage for Future Success

-The 2016-17 season was riddled with injuries, beginning on the first day of practice when starting guard and top perimeter defender Nikki Arbanas tore her ACL.
+The 2016-17 season was riddled with injuries, beginning on the first day of practice when Nikki Arbanas, a starting guard and the team's top perimeter defender, tore her ACL.
 Another ACL injury to fifth-year senior guard Kelsea Newman came in the third quarter of the first game of the season, and all-conference forward Sarah Cash missed the final 23 games with ongoing knee pain.
 While YSU’s win total dropped to nine, a large group of underclassmen showed they can contribute as the Penguins return to full strength in 2017-18.

 Youngstown State led the Horizon League in 3-pointers per game for the third straight year and made at least 200 for the seventh straight season in 2016-17.
 That was an impressive feat with Arbanas and Newman, who combined for 143 triples the previous year, out for the season.
 The Penguins’ solid guard play also led to the squad being ranked second in assist-to-turnover ratio and third in assists per game.
 On the national level, YSU ranked 14th in free-throw percentage and 15th in 3s per game.

 Individually, freshman Mary Dunn and sophomore Alison Smolinski emerged as players who could take over a game offensively.
 Dunn was named the Horizon League Freshman of the Year, leading all conference freshmen with 11.3 points per game and a .514 field-goal percentage.
 It marked the eighth straight season that a YSU post earned Horizon League honors.
 Smolinski led the conference with 85 3-pointers overall and 61 in league play.
 She ranked 19th in the country in 3s per game, and she made more triples than any other player in the nation between Jan.
 14 through the end of YSU’s season on March 3.
 Team MVP Indiya Benjamin led the Horizon League in assists for the second straight season, and will enter her senior year with an opportunity to break YSU’s career records for assists and 3-pointers.

 Year Three: Another 21 Wins and Two WBI Victories